 A new intentional disruption type of power shortage/failure event has recently occurred in California.
 In recent years, several wildfires have started as a result of downed power lines or electrical equipment.
 This was the case for the Camp Fire in 2018.
-As a result, California's three largest energy companies (including PG&E), at the direction of the California Public Utilities Commission (CPUC), are coordinating to prepare all Californians for the threat of wildfires and power outages during times of extreme weather.
+As a result, California's three largest energy companies (including PG&E and SMUD), at the direction of the California Public Utilities Commission (CPUC), are coordinating to prepare all Californians for the threat of wildfires and power outages during times of extreme weather.
 To help protect customers and communities during extreme weather events, electric power may be shut off for public safety in an effort to prevent a wildfire.
 This is called a PSPS.
 More information on PSPS criteria can be found in Section 4.3.2 of the Base Plan.

-It should be noted that PSPS events in the Delta are rare.
+It should be noted that to date, there have been no PSPS events in the Delta.